griffithtp/one-terminal/CONTRIBUTING.md

 ## Migration Reference

 Migrations live in the `migrations` array of a version entry in [packages/create-one-terminal/versions.json](packages/create-one-terminal/versions.json).
+Each migration has:

-Each migration has an `id` (unique string, used to skip already-applied migrations on re-runs) and a `target` (relative path from the scaffolded workspace root).
+- `id` — unique string, used to skip already-applied migrations on re-runs
+- `target` — relative path from the scaffolded workspace root (always without an overlay prefix — the wizard strips it during authoring)
+- `appliesTo` *(optional)* — `"both"`, `"standalone"`, or `"enterprise"`.
+The wizard infers this from which overlay the changed template lives in: `shared/` → `"both"`, `enterprise/` → `"enterprise"`, `standalone/` → `"standalone"`.
+Older migrations without this field default to `"both"` for backward compatibility with pre-variant scaffolds.

+`buildChain` filters out migrations whose `appliesTo` does not match the workspace variant before any are applied.
+You generally don't write `appliesTo` by hand — let the wizard set it from the overlay context.

 ### `config-merge`